nawhi/js-build-examples/react-app/README.md

 This is an example of what a React app looks like once it's been transpiled and bundled.

+To illustrate different ways of transpiling and bundling code, there are two builds - one with Parcel and one with the TypeScript compiler.

 ## The `tsc` build
 This is the output from the TypeScript compiler, in `build-tsc`.
 It includes transpiling JSX and compiling Typescript.